lohaswork/teamail.biz/README.md

 ## teamail.biz

-* A Rails app combines the function of mailer and team collaboration tool to provide team members one place to share, find, and organise tasks to get work done with email.
+* An online service combines the function of mailer and team collaboration tool to provide team members one place to share, find, and organise tasks to get work done with email.
-* Won the Finalist Award of the 2nd China Innovation & Entrepreneurship Competition (Shanghai Division).
+* Won the Finalist Award for the 2nd China Innovation & Entrepreneurship Competition (Shanghai Division).

 ### Features